Holiday Kindness: 7 Ways to Be Kind This Holiday

 One act of kindness (and not just during the holidays!) is to give them the benefit of the doubt and move on with your day.
 And the same goes for texts and email messages, too!
 It’s so easy too misread tone on emails, so assume the positive version and work from there.

 Use a Holiday Kindness Calendar

 We are all busy, so I know coming up with ideas of acts of holiday kindness can be a bit much.
 Luckily, others have already done this for you.
 There are a variety of ways to do this, but the idea is to focus on acts of kindness that can be done throughout the holidays.
 You could follow this Kindness Calendar or try a Kindness Countdown.
 Even if your kids are older, you can use these ideas to keep the kindness coming!

 Volunteer as a Family

 This can be difficult when your kids are young, but if you have older kids, you can definitely volunteer as a family during the holidays.
 Go to Volunteermatch.com to find opportunities for your family in your city or town.
+I also have ideas for teens and college students here.
 (Psst – you can also volunteer at your kid’s school.
 There are approximately 80,000 events in December; they need the help.)

 Some of my favorites are making meals for the sick or hungry, working in a soup kitchen, or helping sort toys or winter clothes for those in need.
 Nothing brings home your own privileges like seeing people who lack even the basics.